Hoegler's Mission: Production

 At 1949, after the foundation of both the German Democratic Republic and the Federal Republic of Germany and as the existence of a Cold War between East and West became ever clearer, the East German authorities instructed DEFA's filmmakers to focus on new subjects: rather than making purely anti-Fascist films, they were now to fan anti-Western sentiment in their works.
-Der Auftrag Höglers was the one of the first movies made under those demands.
+Der Auftrag Höglers was one of the first movies made under those demands.
 In addition, it was also the first East German film with a style conforming to Socialist Realism, that was also required by the cultural establishment.

 Reception

 The German Film Lexicon defined the picture as "utterly lifeless, Cold War-influenced film... but interesting as a historical document."

 Dagmar Schittly wrote that the movie was a typical anti-Western work of the time, "a propaganda pamphlet against the West German saboteurs."
 Carsten Gansel and Tanja Walenski noted that it also featured a call for class unity, by presenting the ability of East and West German trade union members to cooperate.